kmehltretter82/frama-c-linux/src/plugins/wp/tests/README.md

 from all your projects around.
 Consult the section « Global WP Cache Setup » below for details.

+Note that this cache is meant to be global, including for the different merge requests.
+Thus, when working on a new merge request for WP, **do not** create a branch (and MR) on the WP-cache repository: just push the new cache entries into the global cache using `make wp-qualif-push`.

 # Qualified Test Results

 To be accepted by Frama-CI, tests in « qualif » configuration must be easily reproducible on any platform.
-This is checked by running WP with flag `-wp-msg-key success-only` which is set by the default in the qualif test configuration.
+This is checked by running WP with flag `-wp-msg-key shell` which is set by the default in the qualif test configuration.
 Hence, a qualified test result only contains proof status that are either:
 - failed